 Commercial developments in the Melbourne Quarter precinct in the heart of the city’s CBD are among assets within a portfolio of 21 Lendlease-managed commercial properties that is set to create new standards of sustainability as Lendlease a targets net zero emissions portfolio by 2025.

-The first stage of the Melbourne Quarter precinct is on track to be completed in September 2018.
-When completed, the precinct will include three office towers, plus residential buildings, and is expected to accommodate 12,000 workers and 3,000 residents.
+The precinct will include three office towers, plus residential buildings, and is expected to accommodate 12,000 workers and 3,000 residents.

 The CEFC has committed up to $100 million equity in the Fund and is targeting more than 40,000 tonnes of carbon emissions over the expected lifetime of the assets in the portfolio.

 A key focus of this investment is its ability to demonstrate, through the Melbourne Quarter development, how sustainability and design initiatives integrated across an entire precinct can transform the way we work and live, with zero carbon outcomes.

 This approach delivers emissions savings over and above what could be achieved in a standalone building, by networking and sharing technologies across the buildings and facilities within the development precinct.

 National, Victoria, Infrastructure, Property, Sustainable Cities, Renewable energy, Energy efficiency